-Figure 13: Change in Single-Family Building Permits, 2003-2016
+Figure 14: Average Value of Single-Family Building Permits, 2003-2016

 Table 4 provides a summary of building permit activity in Plainville and its surrounding communities.
 Again, the irregular nature of building permits confounds comparisons at the municipal level, and the data on multi-family permits was deemed too sparse to include.
 We also find no consistent pattern of increase or decrease before and after the opening of PPC relative to the overall region.
-Two communities (Attleboro and Foxborough) issued notably higher numbers of single-family permits after the opening of PPC relative to the regional average, while permitting in North Attleborough and Plainville was far below the regional average.
-Only Mansfield had an increase in the value of the permits issued that was on par with the larger region.
+Two